Lectures on LHC Physics: LHC phenomenology

 The proposals to solve this problem can be broadly classified into four classes.
-While all of them should in principle work and would then differ mostly by statistics, only for the first strategy we know how QCD and detector smearing affect them. \begin{enumerate} \item \underline{Endpoint methods} extract masses from lower (threshold) and upper (edge) kinematic endpoints of invariant mass distributions of visible decay products.
+While all of them should in principle work and would then differ mostly by statistics, we only know how QCD and detector smearing affect the first strategy. \begin{enumerate} \item \underline{Endpoint methods} extract masses from lower (threshold) and upper (edge) kinematic endpoints of invariant mass distributions of visible decay products.
 This method is best suited for long decay chains, where the number of independent endpoint measurements in one leg at least matches the number of unknown masses in the cascade .
 An implicit assumption of these endpoint techniques is that the form of the matrix element populates the phase space close to the endpoint well.
 Otherwise, the endpoint will be soft and difficult to identify on top of the continuum background.

-The squark decay Eq.(\ref{eq:sim_squarkchain}) has a particular kinematic feature: the invariant mass distributions of the two leptons $m_{\ell \ell}$.
-Looked at from the rest frame of the intermediate slepton it is a current-current interaction, similar to the Drell-Yan process computed in Eq.(\ref{eq:dy_sigma1}).
-Because in the $s$ channel there now appears a scalar particle there cannot be any angular correlations between the two currents, which means the $m_{\ell \ell}$ distribution will have a triangular shape.
-Its upper limit, called the \underline{dilepton edge} , we can compute: in the rest frame of the scalar lepton the three-momenta of the incoming and outgoing pair of particles have the absolute values $|\vec{p}| = |m_{\tilde{\chi}^0_{1,2}}^2 - m_{\tilde{\ell}}^2|/(2 m_{\tilde{\ell}})$.
+The squark decay Eq.\eqref{eq:sim_squarkchain} has a particular kinematic feature: the invariant mass distributions of the two leptons $m_{\ell \ell}$.
+Looked at in the rest frame of the intermediate slepton it is a current--current interaction, similar to the Drell--Yan process computed in Eq.\eqref{eq:dy_sigma1}.
+Because in the $s$-channel there now appears a scalar particle there cannot be any angular correlations between the two currents, which means the $m_{\ell \ell}$ distribution will have a triangular shape.
+We can compute its upper limit, called the \underline{dilepton edge} : in the rest frame of the scalar lepton the three-momenta of the incoming and outgoing pair of particles have the absolute values $|\vec{p}| = |m_{\tilde{\chi}^0_{1,2}}^2 - m_{\tilde{\ell}}^2|/(2 m_{\tilde{\ell}})$.
 The lepton mass we set to zero.
-The invariant mass of the two lepton reaches its maximum if the two leptons are back-to-back, \ie the scattering angle is $\cos \theta = -1$
+The invariant mass of the two lepton reaches its maximum if the two leptons are back--to--back and the scattering angle is $\cos \theta = -1$

 This kinematic statement is independent of the shape of the $m_{\ell \ell}$ distribution.
-For the particle assignments shown in Eq.(\ref{eq:sim_squarkchain}) the kinematic endpoint are given by
+For the particle assignments shown in Eq.\eqref{eq:sim_squarkchain} the kinematic endpoints are given by

 A problem in realistic applications of endpoint methods is combinatorics.
 We need to either clearly separate the decays of two heavy new states, or we need to combine a short decay chain on one side with a long chain on the other side.
 In supersymmetry this is naturally the case for associated squark and gluino production.
 A right handed squark often decays directly to the lightest neutralino which is the dark matter candidate in the model.
 The gluino has to radiate two quark jets to reach the weakly interacting sector of the model and can then further decay in many different ways.
 In other models this feature is less generic.
 The impressive potential of endpoint methods in the case of supersymmetry we will illustrate later in this section.